-Monetary policy is exercised by the Federal Reserve System ("the Fed"), which is empowered to take various actions that decrease or increase the money supply and raise or lower short-term interest rates, making it harder or easier to borrow money.
-When the Fed believes that inflation is a problem, it will use contractionary policy to decrease the money supply and raise interest rates.
+Monetary policy is exercised by the The Bank of Canada, which is empowered to take various actions that decrease or increase the money supply and raise or lower short-term interest rates, making it harder or easier to borrow money.
+When The Bank of Canada believes that inflation is a problem, it will use contractionary policy to decrease the money supply and raise interest rates.
 When rates are higher, borrowers have to pay more for the money they borrow, and banks are more selective in making loans.
 Because money is "tighter"-more expensive to borrow-demand for goods and services will go down, and so will prices.
 In any case, that's the theory.

-The Fed will typically tighten or decrease the money supply during inflationary periods, making it harder to borrow money.
+The Bank of Canada will typically tighten or decrease the money supply during inflationary periods, making it harder to borrow money.

-To counter a recession, the Fed uses expansionary policy to increase the money supply and reduce interest rates.
+To counter a recession, The Bank of Canada uses expansionary policy to increase the money supply and reduce interest rates.
 With lower interest rates, it's cheaper to borrow money, and banks are more willing to lend it.
 We then say that money is "easy."
 Attractive interest rates encourage businesses to borrow money to expand production and encourage consumers to buy more goods and services.
 In theory, both sets of actions will help the economy escape or come out of a recession.